Barron Gorge, Queensland: Demographics

+Education

+There are no schools in Barron Gorge.
+The nearest government primary schools are Caravonica State School in neighbouring Caravonica to the north-east and Redlynch State College in neighbouring Redlynch to the south-east.
+The nearest government secondary school is Redlynch State College.

 Attractions

 The Skyrail Rainforest Cableway passes through the locality with Red Peak Station (16.8493°S 145.6695°E), a stopping point within the locality which features guided boardwalk tours through ancient tropical rainforests, featuring a 400-year-old Kauri pine tree.
 There is no entry to the cableway from the locality; its terminals are in Smithfield and Kuranda.